ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/index.md

 ## International Armenian Connections

 {% capture text %}
-[Research](research) Our focuses range from saprotrophic fungal diversity, Arbuscular Mycorrhizae Fungal remediation projects, and Khachkar lichen diversity interests.
+[Research](research) Our focuses range from saprotrophic fungal diversity, the use of ectomycorrhizal fungi for forest remediation, and Khachkar lichen diversity interests.
 Please reach out to us if you are interested in collaborating. <br>
 {% endcapture %}

 {%